tan-eddie/google-code-jam-2020/README.md

 ## Qualification Round (4-5 April 2020)
 Rank: 2941.
 Attempted questions 1-4, solutions passed all test cases.
 Question 5 (Indicium) was ridiculous and I was not able to submit an attempt.

+## Round 1A (11 April 2020)
+Struggled.
+Didn't submit anything in time :/